 Making your home a less hospitable environment for rodents is a good start, but to truly keep rodents out of your attic insulation and other areas, it is imperative to hire a professional company for the job.
 Attic insulation alone can cost tens of thousands of dollars depending on the size of your space and what kind of insulation is used, so protecting this investment is important and well worth the cost.

-When you hire a team of professionals to protect your home from rats and mice, they will first perform a thorough inspection to determine where exactly the pests are gaining access to your house.
+When you hire a team of professionals to protect your home from rats and mice, they will first perform a thorough inspection to determine exactly where the pests are gaining access to your house.
 Once they have assessed your home and determined possible points of entry, they will help you come up with a plan for future rat control.
 The cost of rodent-proofing your home depends on how many breaches there are in your home’s exterior, how large they are, and how easy they are to access.
 Additionally, the overall size of your space may factor into the cost.

 The best rodent control specialists use a combination of wire mesh and construction-grade sealant to keep the unwarranted pets out.
 Some DIY’ers and companies looking to cut costs might use what they think is rodent resistant spray foam insulation to fill gaps and cracks.
 While spray foam insulation is great for sealing off these areas and may be a temporary solution for keeping rats and mice out of residential buildings, the material is not rodent-proof.